OleHolmNielsen/ITwiki/docs/Kickstart.rst

 ===============

 ``Kickstart`` is not "used" as such, it is more of a method for installation preparation.
-It uses a script (``ks.cfg``) to describes the steps necessary for installing Linux.
+It uses a script ``ks.cfg`` to describe the steps necessary for installing Linux.
-The script and installation files are then provided through standard services like a CD/DVD, DHCP_+TFTP_ or a floppy disk.
+The script and installation files are then provided through standard services like a CD/DVD, with DHCP_ and TFTP_, or a floppy disk.

 RedHat provides a tool `system-config-kickstart` for setting up a kickstart installation, which creates the ``ks.cfg`` file.